rifatarefin17/Blockchain-Based-Voting-System/README.md

 # Blockchain-Based-Voting-System

-We got the  project idea from https://github.com/adilmoujahid/blockchain-python-tutorial and made changes This repo is only for demo purposes and not for commercial use
+We got the  project idea from https://github.com/adilmoujahid/blockchain-python-tutorial and made changes.
+This repo is only for demo purposes and not for commercial use

 In order to run the project, follow the steps below: